 - Annual passes can only be purchased through the web shop.
 Purchases other than e-tickets are not possible via the webshop.
 No cash is accepted.
 Visitors can pay by debit card.

 - Everyone is requested to keep 1.5 meters apart.

 - The birdwatching huts remain closed until further notice.

 - The Park restaurant including the terrace, the Park Shop, the playground and the Museonder are open in accordance with the Corona rules.
 The same applies to the Kröller-Müller Museum and the sculpture garden.

 - Visitors who buy a day ticket after 17:00 to dine in the Park restaurant can get their ticket refunded with a minimum spending of € 25 per person.
 This does not apply to the car.

 - There are four distribution points for refreshments with different opening hours: the food container on Marchantplein, the Theekoepel at Jachthuis Sint Hubertus, Theehuis De Kemperberg and the ice cream cart at the Gymnasiumvallei.
 The consumptions can only be consumed outside in nature at picnic tables.
 Picnic packages will also be sold from the Parkwinkel or the food container on the Marchantplein.

 - In addition to the free white bicycles, there also rental bicycles.
-One-way traffic applies to most cycle paths.
 Cycling is prohibited on the motorways.

 - Some planned public activities and events will go ahead.
 All of course with accordance of the Corona Rules.